robotframework/robotframework-RFCP-syllabus/Chapter_0_Overview.md

 The learning objectives (LOs) are a critical component of this syllabus, as they define what participants are expected to know and be able to do by the end of the course.
 To ensure a clear understanding of these objectives, we apply Knowledge Levels (K-Levels) as a framework for assessing learning progress.
+These levels are based on Bloom's Taxonomy of Educational Objectives.
+See [Bloom's taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy)

 - **K1 (Remember)**: Basic knowledge of terminology and facts.
 At this level, participants are expected to recall essential terms, concepts, and definitions.